 Prilosec lawsuits are mass tort claims against pharmaceutical companies for failing to warn doctors and patients about the serious and potentially fatal side effects associated with the stomach acid pill, Prilosec.
 These side effects are similar to other proton pump inhibitor pills, including Nexium, and include bone fractures, an increased risk of coronary artery disease, acute interstitial nephritis, chronic kidney disease and even renal failure.

 In this article, our defective drug attorneys show how Prilosec works, how it is similar to Nexium, and the side effects that Prilosec can cause.
-We will then discuss the lawsuits that have been filed over the side effects of Prilosec.
+We will then discuss the PPI litigation lawsuits that have been filed over the side effects of Prilosec.
 Finally, we will turn to the compensation that you can recover if you have been the victim of Prilosec.

 - 1. How Prilosec works